Prince Karl Emich of Leiningen: Marriages and children

 He married Princess Margarita of Hohenlohe-Öhringen on 8 June 1984.
-He had one daughter by this marriage, Princess Cécilia of Leiningen (born 10 June 1988).
+He had one daughter by this marriage, Princess Cécilia Marie Stephanie Margarita of Leiningen (born 10 June 1988).
 Princess Margarita died in 1989 in a car accident.

 On 24 May 1991, Prince Karl Emich married morganatically Gabriele Renate Thyssen.
 After an inheritance dispute, he desisted claim to the family's legacy in favour of his younger brother Andreas, 8th Prince of Leiningen.
 The couple had one daughter, Princess Theresa Anna Elisabeth of Leiningen (born 16 April 1992) In 1998, Karl Emich and Gabriele were divorced and she became the second wife of the Aga Khan IV.

-He married Countess Isabelle von und zu Egloffstein in a civil ceremony on 8 September 2007 in Amorbach, and in a religious ceremony on 7 June 2008 in Pappenheim (her maternal grandmother, Countess Ursula (1927–2018), was the heiress of the Pappenheim estate and a member of the mediatised House of Pappenheim).
+He married Countess Isabelle von und zu Egloffstein in a civil ceremony on 8 September 2007 in Amorbach, and in a religious ceremony on 7 June 2008 in Pappenheim (her maternal grandmother, Countess Ursula (1926–2018), was the heiress of the Pappenheim estate and a member of the mediatised House of Pappenheim).
 On 12 April 2010, they had a son, Prince Emich Albrecht Karl of Leiningen.
 The family lives at Kunreuth Castle.